vladigr1/HellowWorld/shell.md

 * SIGQUIT , when typing `ctrl-\\`
 * SIGTERM , generic signal for asking a process to exit gracefully (`kill -TERM <PID>`)
 * SIGTSTP , `ctrl-z`
-* SIGKILL , terminate imdiatly not recommanded may leave orphaned children processes.
+* SIGKILL , terminate immediately not recommended may leave orphaned children processes.

 Example in python